 Your bite includes the jaw joints, jaw muscles, and the nerves and blood vessels servicing those structures.
 When a neuromuscular dentist gives you a tooth crown or a white filling, he does so with your bite in mind.
 This is more than just making sure than the restored tooth will meet its opposite neighbor smoothly.
 Misaligned teeth or a poorly done tooth crown could be the cause of TMD.
 They could be preventing your mouth from closing correctly and this would build up muscle strain in the face, neck, and shoulders.

 Please see our TMD page for more information on its symptoms and treatment.

 TMD (TMJ) has a cluster of subjective symptoms you can feel and objective signs that your neuromuscular dentist can identify.
 TMD can be accurately diagnosed by a neuromuscular dentist using special technology and comprehensive dental knowledge.
 If you have been suffering from migraine-like headaches or if you have other unexplained pain, the pain will be relieved right in the diagnostic procedure.
 Diagnosis will discover your correct jaw position, and from there, your treatment can be designed to make it permanent.

 You can read more on Questions About TMJ Disorder.

-If you would like to learn more about TMD, and whether it might be causing your discomfort or pain, please contact our neuromuscular dentists for a neuromuscular consultation.
-We have offices in West Springfield, Wilbraham, and Longmeadow, Massachusetts, to serve you.
+If you would like to learn more about TMD, and whether it might be causing your discomfort or pain, please contact Baystate Dental PC at (877) 507-1616 for a neuromuscular consultation.
+We have offices in West Springfield, Wilbraham, and Longmeadow, Massachusetts.